 If you have a refrigerator in the workplace, you can store cold cuts at work – and if there is a microwave, you can bring dinner leftovers.

-This way you can avoid the expensive shopping trip and save a lot of money during the week!
+This way you can avoid the expensive shopping trips and save a lot of money during the week!

 Eating out is one of the most expensive things you can do.
 By buying all the ingredients and making your food at home, you save a lot of money!